EaswaranG/devops-101/aws/SAA-C03/5-DB/RDS_AuroraNotes.md

     - Integration with AWS SageMaker for ML-Specific operation.

 - `Aurora Clone` - Fast DB Cloning, independent DB.
 - `Amazon RDS Proxy` - Fully managed service that enhances performance, scalability and availability for RDS and Aurora DBs.
-Using this gives `connection pooling` to reuse the connections, automatic failover, performance.
+Using this gives `connection pooling` to reuse the connections, `automatic failover`, performance.
 - `Elastic Cache` - Caching layer in DB which increases performance of the DB.
 It supports Redis.
 Memcache and Vallkey (AWS service).

 ##### Notes